mia-platform/design-system/CONTRIBUTING.md

   - `new component`: indicates that the PR introduces a new component.
 This label is more specific than the `new feature` label.
   - `new feature`: indicates that the PR introduces a new feature.
   - `refactor`: indicates that the PR introduces refactoring changes.
-  - `security`: indicates that the PR introduces a security-related change.
+  - `security`: indicates that the PR introduces a security fix.
   - `Storybook`: indicates that the PR introduces changes in the Storybook.

 ##### Documentation